The old town of Al Ula is both historical and biblical.

 The houses are attached to one another.

-The tower has the most picturesque view the town.
+The tower has the most picturesque view of the town.

 The green palm trees surrounded by the sandstone formations of mountains are stunning.